MindscapeHQ/raygun4android/README.md

 If you need to support Android 4.1+, please use Raygun4Android 4.0.1.

-## IMPORTANT
+## Library structure

+### Compatibility

+Starting from version 5.0.0, the library has been migrated from Java to Kotlin.
+This means that the library is now fully compatible with Kotlin Coroutines and property accessors.
+We recommend using those if you are using Kotlin in your project.
+As well, the library is still compatible with pure Java Android applications.

-Raygun4Android 4.1.1 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 5+.
+Raygun4Android 5.0.0 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 5+.

-Raygun4Android is functionally equal to 4.1.0, which was unfortunately deployed to Maven Central in an incomplete state.
+Raygun4Android 4.1.1 is functionally equal to 4.1.0, which was unfortunately deployed to Maven Central in an incomplete state.
 Please use 4.1.1 instead.

-The `develop` branch reflects ongoing work on the 4.1/5 line as tagged snapshots and only support
+The `develop` branch reflects ongoing work on the version 5 line as tagged snapshots and only support

 The `master` branch used to be the branch for ongoing work and releases until `4.1.0-alpha1`.
 In the future, the `master` branch will reflect release builds.

-Raygun4Android is currently actively being worked on towards a release of version 5 in the near future.

 If you want the *very old* stable version 3.0.6 please check out the change set labelled with `v3.0.6` and go from there.

-## Requirements
+### Requirements

 - minSdkVersion 21+
 - compileSdkVersion 34

-## Internal dependencies
+### Internal dependencies

 - Gson
 - OKHttp